 How Much Does a Dental Hygienist Make in South Africa?

-These differences in percentages give some insight into how work experience impacts the salary of these professionals.
 While work experience is considered to significantly increase skills in South Africa, it does not connote a more advanced professional in the United States or Canada.
 Taken from the perspective of pay, these professionals are considered experts in the United States at about five years and are considered experts in South Africa at about 15-20 years of work experience.

 Dental hygienists in all countries work in a similar working environment.
 They can work in public dental clinics, government-run dentist offices, or private dental clinics.
 Regardless of industry, certain skills will lead to increases in pay.
 In the United States, dental hygienists who can do restorative work will earn 26% more than the average.
 In Canada, the skills that are valued are anesthetic and periodontics while periodontic skills are also valued in Australia.